-It makes sense that just as society has become more global and more computer-reliant, so too would the medical and psychiatric industry change with online advice chat.
-Today, many doctors are communicating with co-workers and patients via online messaging.
-Appointments are booked online.
-Clinics are reviewed openly by satisfied or unsatisfied patients.
-In many cases, live conference calls can take place via messenger software along with a Smartphone.
+Society has become more globally connected and more reliant on technology, so it makes sense that the medical and mental health industry would change as well.
+We are currently seeing the increase of professional online advice chat.
+Today, many doctors are communicating with co-workers, patients and caregivers via online messaging.
+We see technology all throughout the medical community; appointments are booked online, and practices are reviewed openly by satisfied or unsatisfied patients.
+In many cases, live conference calls can take place via messenger software along with a smartphone and or tablet.

 The question you may have is, how does the service work?
-Is it really comparable to a personal session with a doctor where you can ask questions at will?
+Is it really comparable to a personal session with a provider where you can ask questions at will?

 Asking Questions in Online Advice Chat

 After the signup process the client is matched with an available counselor.
 This match is based on available schedules, objectives, preference and the specific issues the client wants to work through.
 There are some therapists that specialize in treating depression and bipolar, while others may work in addiction recovery, anger management, LGBTQA issues, religion, grief and PTSD.